carterjbg/wikimasters/README.md

 This repo is intentionally minimal so students can replace stubs during the course.
 If you want to contribute fixes or improvements to the starter files, open a PR against the project repo above.
 Keep changes small and focused — these folders are used as teaching checkpoints.

+In general most issues should go against the course website, not the project files.

 ## Summary

 This repo is a set of reproducible step snapshots for Brian Holt's Frontend Masters course.
 Pick a step, `npm install`, run the checks, start the dev server, and follow along with the lesson.
 For deployment, copy/adapt the CI workflow in `09-with-tests` and provide your own secrets via `.env` or your CI secrets manager.